Umina is a coastal village on the Central Coast, New South Wales, Australia.

 The beach here is stunning.

-You can see Sydney's Northern Beaches on the other side of Broken Bay and two national parks on each side of the beach.
+You can see Sydney's Northern Beaches beyond Broken Bay and national parks on both sides of the beach.

 Visit the monthly markets.

-There are 75+ stalls selling art, fruits and vegetables, clothes, ready-to-eat-food, jewellery and more.
+There are 75+ stalls selling art, fruits and vegetables, clothes, delicious foods, jewellery and more.
 There's also live music.

 The vibe is great.

-The largest playground on the Central Coast is located right here beside the beach.
+The largest playground on the Central Coast is right here beside the beach, which will delight the kids.

-The playground is suitable for kids of all ages and offers a fully fenced area for little ones.
+The playground is suitable for children of all ages.
+There's a fully fenced area for little ones, and older children will enjoy the flying fox and large climbing net.

-Have coffee and food at Jasmine Greens located beside the playground while you watch your kids.
+Enjoy a picnic or a coffee and food at Jasmine Greens beside the playground while your kids are having fun.

 Looking for a fun place to stay with the kids?

-Located on the beachfront, NRMA Ocean Beach Holiday Resort will keep the kids amused.
+Located on the beachfront, NRMA Ocean Beach Holiday Resort will keep the kids amused for hours.

-It's a quick stroll to the beach, and the kids will love the fabulous swimming pools, water pack, jumping pillows and the huge playground up the road.
+The holiday park is a quick stroll to the beach.
+The kids will love the fabulous swimming pools, water park, jumping pillows and Umina Beach Playground up the road.

-NRMA Ocean Beach Holiday Resort has been voted as one of the ten best holiday parks in NSW for families.
+NRMA Ocean Beach Holiday Resort has even been voted one of the ten best holiday parks in NSW for families.

-Let your dog run off leash on the beach.
-Dogs are allowed at the southern and northern ends of the beach.
+Let your dog run off the leash on the beach.
+Dogs are allowed at the southern and northern ends of the stretch of sand.

 The middle section of the beach is the swimming zone with the flags, so dogs are forbidden.